rexbarq/hashpin/hashpin-whitepaper.md

-The Hashpin utility token will follow a perpetual, asymptotally increasing supply (geometrically decreasing issuance) function with a predefined halving schedule of four years, similar to Bitcoin's \[3\].
+The Hashpin utility token will follow a perpetual, asymptotally increasing supply (geometrically decreasing issuance) function with a predefined halving schedule of four years, similar to Bitcoin's[7].
 The pace of issuance will be controlled by a proof of work function, meaning that the hashes that are pinned will have to start with enough leading zeros to ensure a limited number of pinned hashes per unit of